filecoin-project/filecoin-docs/docs/how-to/join-a-network.md

 # Joining a network

-Once a Lotus node has been initialised on the appropriate [Filecoin network option](https://docs.filecoin.io/how-to/networks/), the instructions within this section will
+Once a Lotus node has been initialised on the appropriate [Filecoin network option](https://docs.filecoin.io/how-to/networks/), this section provides setup instructions for syncing the chain, creating a wallet, checking balances and sending FIL to other addresses.

 ### Note: Using the Lotus Node from China